marushkevych/marushkevych.github.io/_posts/2016-03-01-back-from-meteor.md

 - Code reuse across client and server
 - Observing DB changes (mongo)

-But there are few challenges with Meter (and some are really annoying):
+But there are few challenges with Meteor (and some are really annoying):

 - global namespace
 - proprietary packaging system (as opposed to NPM)